-We welcomed Childline into school, during 2019, as an independent source of advice for pupils who may be experiencing bullying.
-We have welcomed the NSPCC into school multiple times prepandemic, and now access their resources and support digitally through their virtual network.
+We welcomed the NSPCC into school, during 2024, as an independent source of advice for pupils as part of the "Speak Out, Stay Safe" programme across the whole school.
+We now access their resources and support digitally through their virtual network.
 We plan to invite Barnardos into school to expand our opportunities for children to learn about keeping safe.

-A phone number is available in the office/on the school notice board for Childline Any perceived racial incidents are recorded and reported on CPOMS.
+A phone number is available in the office/on the school notice board for Childline.
+Posters are visually displayed around the school.
+Lessons are dedicated to prevent and respond to incidents of bullying.
+Any perceived racial incidents are recorded and reported on CPOMS.